jaanga/terrain-srtm30-plus-viewers/readme.md

 In need of some serious work...

 For an example of where a bitmap viewer may go, see [Jaanga Terrain PNG Viewer R3]( http://jaanga.github.io/terrain-viewer/png-viewer/r3/png-viewer-r3.html ).
-This script only shows the earlier-work gray-scale bitmaps.
+This script only shows the earlier-work gray-scale - very, very dark - bitmaps.